bd-j/forcepho/docs/output.md

 ```

 where `path/to/metastore.json` is the path to the meta-data storage for the
 images used in the fitting.
-This will put images corresponding to those in the
+This will place residual images corresponding to the
-metastorein the `path/to/output/run/directory/images/` directory
+input images in the metastore into the `path/to/output/run/directory/images/`
+directory.

 ### Region files